ballerburg9005/wget-2-zim/README.md

 # intro
 Wget-2-zim is a simple bash script with some nifty tricks that can be used to archive websites on the internet.
 It does not require ServiceWorkers and will drop a [ZIM file](https://wiki.openzim.org/) that can be read with any [Kiwix](https://www.kiwix.org/en/) reader anywhere.
 The script does several things that go very much beyond what wget alone would do.
 For example it deletes large files and it grabs embedded images and media files from external URLs, it injects anti-cookie-banner CSS and all sorts of other useful things.

+Please note that wget has very very limited ability to deal with Javascript, which may cause rendering issues with some pages.
+[Zimit](https://github.com/openzim/zimit) is an alternative that uses the Web ARChive standard, but it does require ServiceWorkers, which currently (2022) does not work with Kiwix-Desktop (only kiwix-android and kiwix-serve).

 # how to use